-Arthur J. Thaman and Wilhelmina Doré Thaman Professor of English and Comparative Literature ificate Program n Existing Certificate Program Program Note: If the certificate program proposed for addition or change includes a requirement of 21 to 24 semester credit hours, an additional form is required for THECB approval/notation.
-Proposed classification Exclusive  General 🔲 Maj jor 1.
-IF THE ANSWER TO ANY OF THE FOLLOWING QUESTIONS IS YES, THE COLLEGE MUST CONSULT LINDA DICKENS, DIRECTOR OF ACCREDITATION AND ASSESSMENT, TO DETERMINE IF SACSCOC APPROVAL IS REQUIRED. • Is this a new transcript-recognized certificate program?
-Yes No S • Is this a request to delete an existing transcript-recognized certificate program?
-Yes No S • Does the certificate offer courses that will be taught off campus?
-Yes No S • Will courses in this program be delivered electronically?
-Yes No S • Will courses be developed specifically for the new certificate?
-Yes No S 2.
-T THIS PROPOSAL INVOLVES (PI ease check all that apply) Courses in other colleges Course in the core curriculum Change in admission requirements (external or internal) ☐ Courses in proposer's college that frequently taken by students in oth colleges ☐ Change in course sequencing for a existing program ☐ Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by ner 3.
-SCOPE OF PROPOSED CHANG department office) э. a.
+Arthur J. Thaman and Wilhelmina Doré Thaman Professor of English and Comparative Literature ram 'ertificate Progr am Note: If the certificate program proposed for addition or change includes a requirement of 21 to 24 semester credit hours, an additional form is required for THECB approval/notation.
+Proposed classification Exclusive ⊠ General ☐ Major 1.
+IF THE ANSWER TO ANY OF CONSULT LINDA DICKENS, I DETERMINE IF SACSCOC AP Is this a new transcript-recogn Is this a request to delete an ex Does the certificate offer cour Will courses in this program by PROVAL IS ized certificatisting transcuses that will lead to the control of the c OF ACCRED S REQUIRED. te program? ript-recognized be taught off can ITATION AND certificate progra ASSESSMENT, TO Yes □ No ⊠ Will courses be developed spe cifically for the new certification ate?
+Yes ☐ No ⊠ 2.
+T CHIS PROPOSAL INVOLVES (P Courses in other colleges Course in the core curriculum Course frequer college Change s in proposer's of the studently taken by studently idents in other ☐ Flags ☐ Courses that have to be added to the Change in admission requirements (external or internal) catalog accepta ements not expl language (e.g., able courses mannent office) lists of inventory 3.
+SCOPE OF PROPOSED CHAN 1 1 - 0 v.
+V. N. D a.
 Does this proposal impact other colleges/schools?
-Yes ⊠ No Yes  No 🗌 If yes, then how?
-Addition of ANT 349D, 432L, and SOC 336P.b.
-Do you anticipate a net change in the number of students in your college? ge?
-Yes 🗌 No 🖂 If yes, how many more (or fewer) students do you expect? c.
-Do you anticipate a net increase (or decrease) in the number of students from outside of your c.
-Do you anticipate a net increase college taking classes in your c Yes No No If yes, please indicate the number of students and/or class seats involved. d.
+If yes, then how?
+Addition of ANT 349D, 432L, and SOC 336P.
+Yes ⊠ No □ b.
+Do you anticipate a net change in the number of students in your college?
+Yes ☐ No ☒ If yes, how many more (or fewer) students do you expect? c.
+Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college ?
+Yes ☐ No ☐ If yes, please indicate the number of students and/or class seats involved. d.
 Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?
-If yes, please indicate the number of students and/or class seats involved.
+Yes ⋈ No ☐ If yes, please indicate the number of students and/or class seats involved.
 The forensic science certificate is open to students across the university.
-We anticipate that a small portion of seats in ANT 432L, 349D, and SOC 336P will be used for students seeking the certificate. potential budgetary impacts for a h yes, please answer the following qu nother college/school, such as requiri ing new sections or a non- of seats offered, at least one contact i must be at the college-level.
-How many students do you expect to be impacted?
+We anticipate that a small portion of seats in ANT 432L, 349D, and SOC 336P will be used for students seeking the certificate.
+If 3 a, b, c, or d was answered with yes, please answer the following questions.
+If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non- How many students do you expect to be impacted?
 3 seats per year Impacted schools must be contacted and their response(s) included: Department of Sociology Person communicated with: Robert Crosnoe, chair